CodingZeal/boxey/README.md

 By default, `[]` fetches by the class's `primary_key` and any other fields that are validated by uniqueness (unless the validation has `if` conditions).

-Optionally, you may explicitly specify the fields to query by calling the `boxey` method.
+Optionally, you may explicitly specify the fields to query and their relative priority by calling the `boxey` method.

     class User < ActiveRecord::Base
       boxey :id, :login, :email